phcarvalho/phcarvalho/README.md

 ## Hello there
 I'm a Fullstack developer and I'm always looking for new opportunities to learn and to solve new problems

-- I'm currently working at 4 Results (Curitiba - Brazil) as a Dynamics 365 FO Developer
+- I'm currently working remotly at Hero99 (Curitiba - Brazil) as a FullStack Developer
-- I'm currently learning GatsbyJS and static page generation with React
+- I work daily with Node.js, ReactJS, Next.js and TypeScript
 - My development stack is: ReactJS, Node.js, React Native and Typescript